Skip to main content

 info

 You can override which Python executable to use by setting the AK_WORKER_PYTHON environment variable.
-If you set this environment variable, AutoKitteh will this this Python without creating a virtual environment.
+If you set this environment variable, AutoKitteh will use this Python without creating a virtual environment.

 If you want to create your own virtual environment, see here.
 To see how you can install other version of Python, see pyenv.